Kevinsillo/datastealer/readme.md

 [Releases](https://github.com/Kevinsillo/datastealer/releases)

 ## Information
-DataStealer is a simple funcionality for USB device (fake Antivirus USB) to gather information in Windows systems.
+DataStealer is a simple funcionality for USB device (fake Antivirus USB) to gather user information in Windows systems.

 ## Intructions
 Just copy all from DataStealer folder and paste in USB device.
-Hide **"data"** folder and **"run.bat"**.
+Hide **"data"** folder.
 When you conect USB device in Windows system just doble click in AntivirusUSB.vbs and DataStealer copy all files stealthily from pc.

 ***NOTE: You can use autotun.inf for auto-execute .vbs file but it only works in Windows Vista and Windows XP.***